TheodoraNell/Election-Analysis/README.md

             # Calculate the percentage of votes for the county.
             county_turnout_percentage = float(turnout_votes) / float(total_votes) * 100

-### - County with the largest number of votes: **Denver**
+### - County with the largest number of votes:
+   - **Denver**
-   value returned using a loop with a conditional to compare the percentages of votes from each county and find the highest:
+   - Value returned using a loop with a conditional to compare the percentages of votes from each county and find the highest:
    (similar method used to find the [winning candidate](https://github.com/TheodoraNell/Election-Analysis/blob/main/README.md#--winning-candidate-diana-degette))

         if (turnout_votes > turnout_count) and (county_turnout_percentage > turnout_winning_percentage):